theKaiel/Python-Vocabulary-Practice-Game/README.md

 - Interaction Flows

-  - Record vocabulary and its part of speech, meaning, and weight in a comma-separated values file(.csv) under the directory named "vocab"
+  - Record vocabulary and its part of speech, meaning, and weight in a CSV file(.csv) under the directory named "vocab"
     - weight = 0: randomly choosed
     - weight = 1: must choosed
   - Start the game